 We are sorry but we cannot accept telephone prescription requests.

 If you don't have a login username/password yet, all you need to do is drop in to one of our branches with 2 forms of ID, one containing a photograph of yourself and one containing proof of your home address.
 Our receptionists will give you a form to fill in and once completed, your login details will then be posted to you, so that you can re-order repeat prescriptions online.

-Once the request has been received, you must allow 72 Hours or 3 Working Days (excluding Saturday, Sunday and Bank Holidays) before you will be asked to collect your prescription.
+Once the request has been received, you must currently allow 7 working days (excluding Saturday, Sunday and Bank Holidays) before you collect your prescription.
 We hope to get back to our usual 3 working day standard as soon as we can.

 Please read the repeat slip carefully.
 We may sometimes put special information on it for you.

 We operate a dispensing service for patients registered at Bradninch, Uffculme and Sampford Peverell.